Should I sell my current home before buying a new one?

 Is marketing my home really worth it?

 The ‘For Sale’ sign on the front lawn is still important, but long are the days when that sign alone was the main motivator for buyers.
-Top realtors always supply a comprehensive marketing plan [link to marketing page] which includes a strong online presence.
+Top realtors always supply a comprehensive marketing plan which includes a strong online presence.
 With the evolution that the internet has had on the real estate industry, it’s critical that your realtor mixes traditional marketing strategies with digital trends to maximize the listing's exposure and reach.
 Over 90% of potential homebuyers start their search online.
 Look for a quality website, a strong social media presence, and up to date blogs.
 You can also ask to see the realtor's recent printed marketing materials such as mailings and newspaper ads.
+All of Brandon's Exclusive Listings are featured and highlighted on a state of the art website, to showcase your property.

 Do Open Houses help sell my home?